Coaches

 Certification levels

-Community Sport Coach
+Triathlon Community Coach

 If you’re thinking of becoming qualified as a community sport coach, then you may already coach at the community level or be interested in doing so.
 Often, you’re a parent whose child is involved in sport, or a volunteer who works with participants of all ages that are new to a sport.
-There are two levels of workshops for community triathlon coaches: youth and adult participation.
+There are two levels of workshops for community triathlon coaches: youth and adult.

-Competition Coach
+Triathlon Competition Coach

 Officiating

-What is a Technical Official?
+What is a Provincial Technical Official?

 How to become a Technical Official